 - TEACHES THEM IMPORTANT LIFE SKILLS – I think this is one of the most important lessons.
 Without chores, my kids would have no idea how to keep a room tidy or how to clean up after themselves.
-It teaches them to become more self reliant and helps their progression into adulthood become a lot easier!
+It teaches them to become more self reliant and makes their progression into adulthood a lot easier!

 - TEACHES THEM TO WORK WELL WITH OTHERS – When everyone is required to pitch in around the house, it teaches kids the real value of teamwork and working well with others.
 It teaches them to listen, follow instructions and be a team player.

 - TEACHES THEM RESPONSIBILITY AND DISCIPLINE – By assigning them a task and giving them a responsibility, they quickly learn a lot about following rules and taking ownership for certain jobs.

 - TEACHES THEM RESPECT – If children are never exposed to how much work goes in to keeping a clean and tidy house, they will never know how much you do for them!
 By giving them a few of your small tasks, they will grow to appreciate your hard work.

 - KEEPS THEM OCCUPIED – When your kids are bored, anything (even chores) can seem entertaining!
 Don’t set them too many chores so that they resent them, but give them a job every now and then to keep them busy.

 - IMPROVES THEIR WORK ETHIC AND CREATES HABITS – By creating a list of chores that they are responsible for each week, it trains them to form good habits.
 Even implementing a pocket money system will assist them in developing a pleasant work ethic.
 Here is a blog post I did a while ago about why I give my kids pocket money.